xenova/transformers.js/docs/source/tutorials/node.md

 ### ECMAScript modules (ESM)

-To indicate that your project uses ECMAScript modules, you need to add `type: "module"` to your `package.json`:
+To indicate that your project uses ECMAScript modules, you need to add `"type": "module"` to your `package.json`:

 ```json
 {